OpenHD/Documentation/general/contributing.md

 ### Contributing to Open.HD

 The Open.HD project uses github to manage its source code.
-The Code is split into multiple Repositories which itself have multiple repositories.
+The Code is split into multiple Repositories which itself have multiple Branches.
 Github is also used to build all Packages and Images.
 Packages are hosted on Cloudsmith, which sponsors OpenHD and provides it's service for free to us.

+### Contacting Developers

+If you're interested in contributing to Open.HD the easiest way is to join our [Telegram Development Channel](https://t.me/openhddev).
+The Core-Development Group is also doing weekly meetings on Discord, those are not open for everyone, but occasionally we invite guests.
+If you are interested in cooperating with OpenHD, just write us a message at: developers@openhdfpv.org and we'll schedule a meeting.

 ### Repositories